pmgetderivedcontrol(3) — Linux manual page

 The maximum number of per-context derived metrics that may

 be defined.
-The value -1 indicates no limit.
+The value should be greater than zero, or -1

 PCP_DERIVED_DEBUG_SYNTAX

-expression.
-The value 1 enables the diagnostics, the
+sion.
+The value 1 enables the diagnostics, 0 disables

 PCP_DERIVED_DEBUG_SEMANTICS

-of metrics in the derived metric expression to the
+metrics in the derived metric expression to the available

-available metrics in a new PMAPI context.
-The value 1
+metrics in a new PMAPI context.
+The value 1 enables the

 PCP_DERIVED_DEBUG_EVAL